home | index | units | counting | geometry | algebra | trigonometry & functions | calculus

 fk (z) = å n a kn z kn

-The key idea is to introduce a primitive kth root of unity, like w = exp (2pi / k).
+The key is to introduce a primitive kth root of unity, like w = exp (2pi / k).

 1 + w + w2 + ... + wk-1 = 0 wk = 1